Kvitova to play at French Open just months after stabbing

 The 27-year-old was able to fend the attacker off, who then fled, and later said she was "shaken, but fortunate to be alive."

-As part of her rehabilitation, Kvitova recently spent time training in the Canary Islands and said she was working "really hard" on her recovery.

-The 19-time winner on the WTA Tour said her outlook on life had changed since the incident, and that she was doing everything she could to give herself a second chance back on court.

-The last time Kvitova played competitively was for the Czech Republic in a Fed Cup tie against France on November 12 last year.
+The 19-time WTA Tour winner last played competitively In November, for the Czech Republic in a Fed Cup tie against France.
 She was knocked out of the 2016 French Open in round three by America's Shelby Rogers.

 Both her major titles came on grass at Wimbledon, in 2011 and 2014, and she reached a career-high ranking of world number two in October 2011.